wesbarnett/MolecularDynamics.jl/README.md

      :prec
      :xd

-Now you can read the first frame using the xtc object above. "stat" is returned and tells if the initialization / read was successful (0 == success).
+"stat" is returned and tells if the initialization / read was successful (0 is success). "xd" is a C pointer that cannot be access from Julia and is solely used for getting the data using the C library xdrfile.

+Now you can read the first frame using the xtc object above.

     julia> stat, xtc = read_xtc(xtc)

 Now you can get the info for the frame you just read in.
 Note that some of these are zero element arrays for compatibility with the C library:

+    julia> stat
+    0

     julia> xtc.natoms
     2014